Day one AM

 For the arts, head down to Cardiff Bay just a short water taxi or train ride down from the city centre and arrive at the Wales Millennium Centre.
 This stunning performance venue is made of glass, slate, and home to seven of Wales’ major cultural institutions, including the Welsh National Opera.
 On this exclusive behind the scenes curated tour, discover how they have fired imagination into the performances they stage here and how they kindle emerging talents with fresh, provocative and popular productions of their own, rooted in Welsh culture.
 Later relax and submerge yourself fully into a performance by the Welsh National Opera.

 The venue can also be hired for receptions, product launches and gala dinners on stage.

 With so many restaurants and experiences to choose from you’ll be spoiled for choice.
 From a private dining area at The Ivy Cardiff, a city skyline view from the private terrace of the Marco Pierre White Steakhouse Bar and Grill, to a full Welsh banquet with entertainment at Cardiff Castle.
 Meanwhile the Ffresh restaurant in the Wales Millennium Centre offer evening dining including some cabaret evenings with set meals.
-For a perfect bay side view, head to the Admiral at the 5* voco® St David’s, in Cardiff Bay with unspoiled views of the water and both indoor and alfresco dining.
+For a perfect bay side view, head to the Admiral at the 5 star voco® St David’s, in Cardiff Bay with unspoiled views of the water and both indoor and alfresco dining.
 The chef here draws inspiration from the eclectic food culture and bold flavours of Australasia and Asia-Pacific, while looking closer to home for the best of season produce with the finest selection of Welsh meats and fish.

 After dinner, head back to the Celtic Manor Resort for a peaceful and relaxed night’s sleep before your next day departure.